Bitcoin ETFs: Somewhere Between The Lines

 Users do not own BTC directly, gaining price exposure without asset ownership through investment vehicles they are more familiar with and tax rules they know.

 Portfolio diversification: An ETF can hold more than one asset.
 A bitcoin ETF could hold actual BTC, bitcoin-related stocks and other assets as part of the fund.
-Even if it only holds BTC, investors gain an option to diversify their portfolios held in traditional markets.
+Investors can diversify their portfolios in traditional markets even if it only has BTC.

 The Not-So-Good Part